How to avoid hair loss and keep your mane glossy

 Frequently shampooing your hair is essential for hair health and beneficial for hair growth she adds: “Your hair, just like any other part of your body, does not clean itself” Anabel says.
 “When you shampoo your hair, the act of massaging dislodges the loose hairs sitting detached in the follicle.”
 By stimulating the scalp, shampooing regularly can actually help reduce daily hair loss.

 A head massage is a relaxing way to end a stressful day.
-We recommend using Lumity’s new all natural Facial Oil (which can be used all over your body, as well as in your hair), to massage your hair and scalp before bed.
+We recommend using Lumity’s Skin Nutrients Facial Oil (which can be used all over your body, as well as in your hair), to massage your hair and scalp before bed.
 Simply put a small amount in the palm of your hands and then dab some oil on the tips of your fingers.

 Carefully massage your scalp using circular movements and gently rub the oil through your hair all the way to the ends.
 The ideal is to do this on damp hair, after you have had a shower or bath, and then leave the oil in overnight as a hair masque – then wash your hair as usual in the morning.
 The nutrients in the oil will help to keep your scalp healthy and the oil will give your hair a lovely, glossy, moisturised sheen.